-Students generally pay \$8.00 per course.
+Student fees may vary from \$8.00 to \$15.00 depending upon the course.
 North Carolina residents over 65 are exempt.
-Volunteer firemen, local law enforcement members, volunteer rescue and life-saving personnel and a limited number of others do not pay for courses that pertain to their line of work.
+Volunteer firemen, local law enforcement members, volunteer rescue and lifesaving personnel and a limited number of others do not pay for courses that pertain to their line of work.
 Students in the Adult High School Program enroll free of charge.